Rank #1 on Google Maps

 If you’re running a team, a business, or any workflow where uptime and scalability are non-negotiable, or if you simply want to be running in five minutes without touching a terminal, a VPS is the more pragmatic choice.
 Entry costs are low, the setup experience has never been easier, and cloud infrastructure removes every environmental variable you can’t control at home.

-The ideal path for many users: start with a VPS to learn OpenClaw’s capabilities and build your skill library with minimal friction, then migrate to a Mac Mini once you know exactly what you’re running and how critical it is to your workflow.
+The ideal path for many users: start with a VPS on Truehost to learn OpenClaw’s capabilities and build your skill library with minimal friction, then migrate to a Mac Mini once you know exactly what you’re running and how critical it is to your workflow.

 The community is large, the documentation is strong, and either platform will give you something that genuinely feels like having a capable assistant available at any hour.